blindspoter/awesome-stars/README.md

 ## Go

+* [gor](https://github.com/buger/gor) - Gor is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
+It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 * [frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 * [delve](https://github.com/derekparker/delve) - Delve is a debugger for the Go programming language.
 * [fabio](https://github.com/eBay/fabio) - A fast, modern, zero-conf load balancing HTTP(S) router for deploying microservices managed by consul.